Buying real estate in Nigeria?

 Everything you need to know is included in our Nigeria Property Pack

-In Nigeria, inflation is anticipated to be exploding
+In Nigeria, inflation is expected to be minimal

 In two words, inflation is when prices go up.